berneout/authors-certificate/DCO-1.1-Annotated.md

 AUTHORS Certificate addresses more directly by requesting different information be added to AUTHORS if the developer's practical situation includes facts that tend to show work made for hire might be an issue.
-It requires that authors certify a legal conclusions only when they claim that work made for hire is not an issue.
+It requires that authors certify a legal conclusion only when they claim that work made for hire is not an issue.
 When developers list a work-for entity in AUTHORS, they merely certify the facts that they have a relationship about intellectual property and have received